 Cross Country Skiing

-for the rentals).
-Many resorts allow guests to cross-country ski
+(except for the rentals).
+Many resorts allow guests

 Cross County Ski Trails

 Hwy.
 390, Promised Land Village • 676-3428 There are